ardata-tech/proposals/QubicTrustWallet.md

 **Request for Funding to Integrate Qubic with TrustWallet**

-This proposal seeks funding to integrate **Qubic** into **TrustWallet**, enabling seamless management of Qubic-based assets and interactions with Qubic's ecosystem.
-The integration aims to enhance user experience by providing a streamlined interface for Qubic's tokens, balances, transactions, and smart contract interactions within TrustWallet.
-The total requested amount is **USD 66,000**, covering development, testing, and documentation costs over the next **5 months**.
+This proposal requests funding to integrate **Qubic** into **TrustWallet**, facilitating seamless management of Qubic-based assets and interactions within its ecosystem.
+The integration will improve the user experience by offering an intuitive interface for handling Qubic tokens, balances, transactions, and smart contract interactions directly within TrustWallet.
+The total funding required is **USD 67,600**, which will cover development, testing, and documentation expenses over the next **3 to 4 months**.

 ---